-The name of this organization shall be the Faculty Senate of the New Mexico State University.
+The name of this organization shall be the Faculty Senate of New Mexico State University, a.k.a. the Faculty Senate and the Senate.
 For the purpose of this constitution, the term "faculty" shall refer to any individual who is tenured or holds a tenure-track or regular nontenure-track position and is not retired.